Difference Between Adam Smith and Karl Marx

 Main Differences Between Adam Smith and Karl Marx

-2. Smith was considered as the father of current economics whereas Karl Marx was the father of Communism.
+2. Smith was considered the father of current economics whereas Karl Marx was the father of Communism.

 4. Smith believed in the freedom of everyone by using any capitalistic approach whereas Karl believed in individual freedom.

-5. Smith has a western mindset in his thought whereas Marx believed that socialism have the power to replace capitalism.
+5. Smith has a Western mindset in his thought whereas Marx believed that socialism have the power to replace capitalism.

 Difference Between Adam Smith and Karl